 Set out below are risks associated with the AGC Group's operations and other risks that may materially influence the decisions of investors to invest in the AGC Group.
-However, this section does not include all possible risks relating to the AGC Group; there may exist additional risks not stated below.
+Forward-looking statements in this section are based on information available as of March 30, 2022.

-1. Economic conditions in markets in which the AGC Group’s products are sold
+＜Short- to medium-term risks＞ 1.
+Economic conditions in markets in which the AGC Group’s products are sold

 Demand for the AGC Group's products is impacted by trends in industries such as construction and building materials, automobiles, electronics, displays, and chemicals.
 The AGC Group's products are supplied throughout the world, for example in Asia, the United States and Europe, as well as in Japan, and sales are therefore influenced by local economic conditions.
-Although the AGC Group is working hard to build an earnings structure that is resilient to changes in the business environment by improving productivity and reducing fixed and variable costs, its performance and financial position are susceptible to declining demand from the industries mentioned as well as economic downturns in the regions where its products are primarily sold.
+Although the AGC Group is working hard to build an earnings structure that is resilient to changes in the business environment by improving productivity and reducing fixed and variable costs, through falling sales volumes and prices, its performance and financial position are susceptible to declining demand from the industries mentioned as well as economic downturns in the regions where its products are primarily sold.

 2. Expansion of overseas operations